pulse360/react-sketch/README.md

   ```

 - And finally, install the dependencies (we use yarn, tested with node versions 10+) to be good to go.

-> ### Warning
->
-> When installing the dependencies and building, if it fails with a bunch of `node-gyp` errors (in the Canvas build) it will probably still work.
+  > **Warning:** When installing the dependencies and building, if it fails with a bunch of `node-gyp` errors (in the Canvas build) it will probably still work.
 Weird stuff

 ### Development Builds